Mike Bassett: England Manager: Production

 Mike Bassett: England Manager is based on the career of Graham Taylor, and documentary An Impossible Job.
 Shot in high definition, the film is made to look like it had been shot on 35mm.

 The film was shot entirely in the United Kingdom and Brazil.
 English football locations prominently used in the movie were Wembley Stadium, the Football Association headquarters at Lancaster Gate and the Bisham Abbey training complex.
+The São Januário Stadium was used for the game against Egypt and Mexico.
 The Maracanã Stadium in Rio de Janeiro was used for the game against Argentina.

 After the film's events

-In the follow up television series, Mike Bassett: Manager, it is revealed that Bassett was sacked by England after failing to qualify for the 2004 European Championships, including a defeat to Liechtenstein.
+In the follow-up television series, Mike Bassett: Manager, it is revealed that Bassett was sacked by England after failing to qualify for the 2004 European Championships, including a defeat to Liechtenstein.
 Bassett subsequently guided Newcastle United to two consecutive relegations, before unsuccessful returns to Norwich and Colchester lead to him taking over at his father's former club, Wirral County.